shailvestein/Dark-Image-Enhancer/README.md

 ```

 ### 4. Loss Formulations
-The network is optimized using a L1 loss function similar to research paper.
+The network is optimized using a L1 loss function.

 ### 5. Performance Benchmarks & Evaluation